jagadeesh-k-2802/simple-email-fork/README.md

 ## Support

 * For support on SimpleEmail, please open a [issue][]
 * For support on authorizing accounts you should contact your provider.

-## Contributing

-*Documentation*

-Contributions to this document and the frequently asked questions are preferred in the form of [pull requests][pull-requests]).

-*Translations*

-* You can translate the in-app texts of SimpleEmail please open a [pull requests][pull-requests] (looking for a web service).
-* If your language is not listed, please open a [issue][] or send a message through [email](distopico@riseup.net)

-*Source code*

-Building SimpleEmail from source code is straightforward with [Android Studio](http://developer.android.com/sdk/).

-Source code contributions are welcome, please open a [pull requests][pull-requests].

-Please note that you agree to the license below by contributing.

 ## Attribution